phynias/ansible-nas/README.md

 * [pyLoad](https://pyload.net/) - A download manager with a friendly web-interface
 * [PyTivo](http://pytivo.org) - An HMO and GoBack server for TiVos.
 * [Radarr](https://radarr.video/) - for organising and downloading movies
+* [Readarr](https://github.com/Readarr/Readarr) - Readarr is an ebook and audiobook collection manager for Usenet and BitTorrent users
 * [Sabnzbd](https://sabnzbd.org/) - Free and easy binary newsreader
 * [Scrutiny](https://github.com/AnalogJ/scrutiny) - WebUI for smartd S.M.A.R.T monitoring
 * [Sickchill](https://sickchill.github.io/) - for managing TV episodes